-2020 Leadership Journey Project: Transferring Ownership of the 3D Program to Indian Partners.
+2020 Leadership Journey Project: Every Ending is a New Beginning: Transferring Ownership of the 3D Program for Girls and Women to Local Partners in India

 Sia is the Senior Director, Global Community at Girl Up of the United Nations Foundation, a global leadership development organization transforming a generation of girls to be a force for gender equality and social change.
 At Girl Up, Sia leads the program team and strengthens the program’s links to global advocacy on gender equality.
 Prior to joining Girl Up, Sia served as the Executive Director, and Program Director, of the 3D Program for Girls and Women, where she led strategic direction, managed programs and partnerships, and oversaw the transfer of ownership of the program to partners in India.